Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 10. Archeoforum of Liege

-This stunning archaeological site buried beneath the Place Saint-Lambert is one of the best Liege, Belgium tourist attractions.
+This stunning archaeological site buried beneath the Place Saint-Lambert is one of the best tourist attractions in Liege, Belgium.

-Walk through history as you discover historical artifacts that date all the way back to prehistoric times through to the modern era!
+Walk through history as you discover historical artifacts that date back to prehistoric times through to the modern era!

-The Archeoforum is one of the best things to do in Liege for the whole family.
+The Archeoforum is one of the best things for the whole family to do in Liege.

 If you are looking for fun and unique things to do for one day in Liege, you can’t miss the Archeoforum of Liege.